amfairley/memorycards/PATCHNOTES.md

 - Security: **Assessor Feedback Addressed: 22, User Feedback Addressed: 5**
     * Despite being beyond the remit of this project, substantial effort has been given to making the website as secure as possible.
     * The developer has been trained to spot spam and not to click potential phishing links when reading through the responses from the contact me form.
+    * Future updates will include a turnstile or captcha when submitting the form for proper data handling security.
     * [obfuscator.io](obfuscator.io) was used to hide the public key for emailjs on the html pages for extra security so that this key cannot be used for malicious behaviour. <br>
 **Before**:
 ``` JavaScript